 More Tips for 1.25 lb Lobster

 This is typically the most affordable sized lobster per pound.
 Plus, the small size makes it possible to cook 3-4 lobsters at a time in a moderately-sized 16-quart pot.
 You might even be able to squeeze 2 of them into an 8-quart pot.
-Their smaller size also makes them easier to cook the meat all the way through without overcooking and toughening up the meat.
-Generally, you’ll want to cook these lobsters in boiling water for about 8-9 minutes.
-The rule of thumb is for cooking is 7 minutes for the first pound and about 3 minutes for each additional pound.
+Their smaller size also makes 1.25 pound lobster easier to cook the meat all the way through without overcooking and toughening up the meat.

-A 1.25-pound lobster quarter should yield about 4-4.5 oz of cooked lobster with the following nutritional information:
+A 1.25 pound live lobster should yield about 4-6 oz of cooked lobster with the following nutritional information:

 - Return to our main page of Live Lobster Prices.